Probiotics are a necessary part of treating SIBO.

 I mentioned previously that many patients with SIBO also have co-existent small intestinal fungal overgrowth (SIFO).

-It can be considered normal to have some yeast/fungus within your small intestines and these yeast may have evolved with us to help balance immune function and help keep certain bacteria species in check.
+It can be considered normal to have some yeast/fungus within your small intestines and this yeast may have evolved with us to help balance immune function (16) and help keep certain bacteria species in check.

-The most well known of these beneficial yeast is saccharomyces boulardii.
+The most well-known of these beneficial yeasts is Saccharomyces boulardii (17).

 Using beneficial yeast may help eliminate bacterial overgrowth as yeast “fight” for some of the real estate in your intestines.